SamScherer1/SwiftDJITutorials/source/ios-tutorials/RemoteLoggerDemo.md

 ![localHostMode](../images/tutorials-and-samples/iOS/RemoteLoggerDemo/localHostModeFinal.png)

-If you don't have iOS device, you can use your Xcode Simulator to simulate one.
-Using the url string like **http://localhost:4567** can work well with the server script.//TODO: what does this mean?
+If you don't have an iOS device, you can use your Xcode Simulator to simulate one.
+Using the url string **http://localhost:4567** can work when using simulator.

 ## Setup and Run the Server